Burwell v. Hobby Lobby Stores, Inc.: Majority opinion

 Justice Samuel Alito was the author of the Court's majority opinion.

 On June 30, 2014, Associate Justice Samuel Alito delivered the judgment of the court.
 Four justices (Roberts, Scalia, Kennedy, and Thomas) joined him to strike down the HHS mandate, as applied to closely held corporations with religious objections, and to prevent the plaintiffs from being compelled to provide contraception under their healthcare plans.
-The ruling was reached on statutory grounds, citing the RFRA, because the mandate was not the "least restrictive" method of implementing the government's interest.
+The ruling was based on statutory grounds, citing the RFRA, because the mandate was not the "least restrictive" method of implementing the government's interest.
 The ruling did not address Hobby Lobby's claims under the Free Exercise Clause of the First Amendment.

-The court argued that the purpose of extending rights to corporations is to protect the rights of shareholders, officers, and employees.
+The Court argued that the purpose of extending rights to corporations is to protect the rights of shareholders, officers, and employees.
 It said that "allowing Hobby Lobby, Conestoga, and Mardel to assert RFRA claims protects the religious liberty of the Greens and the Hahns."
 The court found that for-profit corporations could be considered persons under the RFRA.
 It noted that the HHS treats nonprofit corporations as persons within the meaning of RFRA.
 The court stated, "no conceivable definition of the term includes natural persons and nonprofit corporations, but not for-profit corporations."
-Responding to lower court judges' suggestion that the purpose of for-profit corporations "is simply to make money," the court said, "For-profit corporations, with ownership approval, support a wide variety of charitable causes, and it is not at all uncommon for such corporations to further humanitarian and other altruistic objectives."
-The court rejected the contention that "the Nation lacks a tradition of exempting for-profit corporations from generally applicable laws," pointing to a federal statute from 1993 that exempted any covered health care entity from engaging in "certain activities related to abortion".
+Responding to lower court judges' suggestion that the purpose of for-profit corporations "is simply to make money," the Court said, "For-profit corporations, with ownership approval, support a wide variety of charitable causes, and it is not at all uncommon for such corporations to further humanitarian and other altruistic objectives."
+The Court rejected the contention that "the Nation lacks a tradition of exempting for-profit corporations from generally applicable laws," pointing to a federal statute from 1993 that exempted any covered health care entity from engaging in "certain activities related to abortion".

-The court held that the HHS contraception mandate substantially burdens the exercise of religion, rejecting an argument that the $2,000-per-employee penalty for dropping insurance coverage is less than the average cost of health insurance.
+The Court held that the HHS contraception mandate substantially burdens the exercise of religion, rejecting an argument that the $2,000-per-employee penalty for dropping insurance coverage is less than the average cost of health insurance.
 Responding to HHS's argument that the provision of coverage does not itself result in destruction of embryos, the Court asserted that the argument dodges the substantial burden question that the Court is supposed to address.
 The Court added, citing Jesuit moral manuals, that the argument is also the religious question of the morality of enabling the immoral acts of others, to which HHS had provided "a binding national answer".
 The Court argued that federal courts should not answer religious questions because they would in effect be deciding whether certain beliefs are flawed.
-The court argued that "companies would face a competitive disadvantage in retaining and attracting skilled workers," that increased wages for employees to buy individual coverage would be more costly than group health insurance, that any raise in wages would have to take income taxes into account, and that employers cannot deduct the penalty.
+The Court argued that "companies would face a competitive disadvantage in retaining and attracting skilled workers," that increased wages for employees to buy individual coverage would be more costly than group health insurance, that any raise in wages would have to take income taxes into account, and that employers cannot deduct the penalty.